 Let's Create a Contact Form

-Let's take a look at how to create a contact form in Nette, including sending it to an email.
-So let's do it!
+Let's explore how to create a contact form in Nette, including sending the submitted data via email.
+Let's get started!

-First we have to create a new project.
-As the Getting Started page explains.
-And then we can start creating the form.
+First, we need to create a new project.
+The Getting Started page explains how.
+Then, we can begin creating the form.

-The easiest way is to create the form directly in Presenter.
-We can
+The simplest approach is to create the form directly within the

 use Nette\Application\UI\Form;